Across the board, one of the most common goals our clients share is trying to figure out the best way to lower body fat percentage.

 When compared to other types of exercise, resistance training also has a higher excess post-exercise oxygen consumption, or EPOC, for short.
 This means that your metabolism may stay higher for longer after weightlifting, so you can burn more calories even after your workout is over [8].

-3. Eat at a Calorie Deficit (& Hit Your Macros Consistently)
+3. Eat at a Calorie Deficit (and Hit Your Macros Consistently)

 You may have heard “you can’t outrun your fork” or that fitness is 20% exercise and 80% nutrition.
 Those percentages aren’t exact — they’re just part of the saying — but the point is that lowering body fat percentage requires a balance between exercise and food.

-While regularly hitting the gym is an essential part of improving your body composition, spending an hour or two working out every day won’t offset constant hours of snacking and eating meals.
+While regularly hitting the gym is essential to improving your body composition, spending an hour or two working out every day won’t offset constant snacking and eating meals.
 Think about it, you spend 1-2/24 hours in the gym.
 The rest of that time, you’re either sleeping or in an environment with tons of treats and temptations that are easy to grab.

-If you want to accelerate fat loss, it’s important to hit your macros — or carbohydrates, protein, and fat recommendations — consistently.
+If you want to accelerate fat loss, it’s important to consistently hit your macros—or carbohydrates, protein, and fat recommendations.

 Macros are based on your caloric needs, so when you prioritize hitting them, you naturally stay on the right calorie diet for you.
 This will prevent you from taking in extra calories that can make it harder to burn fat.